This fast one-pan Kielbasa and Cabbage Skillet dish is filling, full of flavor, and so easy for any weeknight dinner!

 - 1 1/2 teaspoons dijon or brown grainy mustard

-- In the same pan with some of the rendered kielbasa fat, add the cabbage, onion, garlic, sugar, salt, and pepper.
-Stir to combine and cook for about 10 minutes, stirring occasionally.
+In the same pan with some of the rendered kielbasa fat, add the cabbage, onion, garlic, sugar, salt, and pepper.
+Stir to combine and cook for about 5-8 minutes (depending how tender you like the vegetable), stirring occasionally.

-- Mix in the vinegar and mustard; add the sausage back to the pan and cook for another 2 minutes to heat through.
+Mix in the vinegar and mustard; add the kielbasa back to the pan and cook for another 2 minutes to heat through.
 Taste and adjust seasoning, if necessary.

 Serve immediately and enjoy!